databendlabs/databend/docs/doc/30-reference/30-sql/00-ddl/30-user/02-user-show-users.md

 description: Lists all the users in the system
 ---

 Lists all the users in the system.

-When you're in Databend Cloud, the list also includes SQL users you created.

 ## Syntax